Having Numb Hands While Sleeping

 woman struggling to open a jar

 It's rare for the initial symptoms of carpal tunnel syndrome to appear as hand or finger weakness.
-While not a rule, it's usually a sign of more advanced carpal tunnel.
+While not a rule, doctors see it as a sign of more advanced carpal tunnel.

-Losing hand strength is a sure sign you have this condition.
+Losing hand strength is a sure indicator you have this condition.
 It starts by having difficulty opening doors or jars.

 More advanced stages of carpal tunnel syndrome can see progressive and catastrophic loss of hand strength.
 That means people often drop things like phones, cups, keys, and kitchen utensils.